Welcome to today's edition of the Rush 24-7 podcast.

 Well, that's right.

-Uh but this is something that is ongoing.
+But this is something that is ongoing.

 Is that something he can snap his fingers and do away with?

-Unfortunately he can't snap his fingers and do either.
+Unfortunately, he can't snap his fingers and do either.

-Uh because you know, we need our refineries to expand.
+Because, you know, we need our refineries to expand.

-And the good news is that there's actually a million and a half uh barrels of oil on the drawing board of new refinery capacity.
+And the good news is that there's actually a million and a half barrels of oil on the drawing board of new refinery capacity.

 With respect to boutique fuels, that is very inefficient.

-The President has asked uh administrator Johnson to call the governors together to work on uh reducing the number of boutique fuels, so uh, you know, it it will be a much more efficient way of delivering the uh our our gasoline and and the result will be a lower price.
+So, you know, it will be a much more efficient way of delivering our gasoline, and the result will be a lower price.

-But uh again, that can't happen without the involvement of Congress, without the involvement of the states, but the President is gonna is showing his leadership to make that happen.
+But again, that can't happen without the involvement of Congress, without the involvement of the states.

-Mr. Hybert, thank you for joining us.
+Mr. Hubbard, thank you for joining us.

 Thank you, sir.

-Do appreciate it very much, sir.
+I do appreciate it very much, sir.

-Al Hubbard is the head of the President's National Economic Council now under great security.
+Al Hubbard is the head of the President's National Economic Council, now under great security and probably from a secret location.

 That's right.

-We will actually speak to someone from big oil.
+We will actually speak to someone from Big Oil.

 The bad guys in this whole story.